bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-30-jpeg-quality-estimation-using-simple-least-squares-matching-of-quantization-tables.md

 - For a value of 0, the standard tables are as good (or rather, bad) an approximation of the image's quantization tables as <span style="border-top: 1px solid #000000;">*T*</span>.
 - Negative values indicate an extremely poor agreement.

-As an example, the below scatter plot shows the quantization coefficients (*T*) from [one of out dbnl master images](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/images/dbnl/mul-master.jpg), plotted against the corresponding coefficients (*Ts*) from the best matching standard table.
+As an example, the below scatter plot shows the quantization coefficients (*T*) from [one of out dbnl master images](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/images/dbnl/mul-master.jpg), plotted against the corresponding coefficients (*T<sub>s</sub>*) from the best matching standard table.
 It also shows the line of perfect agreement (green, dashed), the quality estimate, the root mean squared error, and the Nash-Sutcliffe Efficiency:

 <figure class="image">
   <img src="{{ BASE_PATH }}/images/2024/10/mul-master-scatter.png" alt="scatter plot of T against Ts for file mul-master.jpg, with Quality = 84%, RMSE = 1.057 and NSE = 0.997.">